AashishKumar-3002/Handwritting_Digit_Recognition/Readme.md

 1. Update the `model_path` and `image_path` variables in the script.
 2. Run the script.
 Example: `python deploy.py`

-For any issues or inquiries, feel free to contact [Your Name](mailto:aashish@iiitmanipur.ac.in).
+For any issues or inquiries, feel free to contact [Aashish Kumar](mailto:aashish@iiitmanipur.ac.in).